 Students in health and medical science courses integrate knowledge acquired in the classroom with clinical practice in a variety of healthcare settings with patients at different stages of medical practice to understand the scope of healthcare professions and practice the skills they have learned in the classroom.
-Clinicals are required as part of the student's certification program and require on-site supervision and the Training Plan and Training Agreement are planning components of this activity.
+Clinicals are required as part of the student's certification program and require on-site supervision.